webhookie/.github/profile/README.md

 * Traffic inspection - allow your API providers and consumers to inspect the traffic being sent to their callback to check for issues.
 * Guaranteed delivery - API consumers callback is down?
 No worries, with retry strategies and the abiltiy to resend messages your API consumers won't miss an event.

-Our community edition is open source licensed under the GNU Affero license.
-Currently we have our repos in a competitor to github but we are investigating to migrate our code here.
-In the meantime you can find out more details at https://webhoookie.com

 <!--

 **Here are some ideas to get you started:**